ArmandPhilippot/coldark/README.md

 ![Coldark light accents palette](./packages/coldark-assets/light-accents-palette.svg)

-## Colors in detail
+## Colors

+### Common shades

 `coldark00` to `coldark07` are the shared neutral ramp, ordered from the lightest shade to the darkest.

-`coldark08` to `coldark15` are fixed accent slots by hue.
-Their role stays the same between variants, while their hex value changes to fit the light or dark context.

-### Common shades

 | Denomination | Hex Code | Preview | General use |
 | :----------: | :------: | :-----: | ----------- |